About the Vineyard

 Those are the moments when buying a home on an island seven miles off the Cape Cod coast of Massachusetts and accessible only by water or air makes perfect sense.

-Read more about Martha's Vineyard below, and be sure to contact us for all of your real estate needs.
+Read more about Martha's Vineyard below, and be sure to contact us for addition information and all your real estate questions.
+Don't forget to create an account with us to save your favorite listings, custom searches and to receive email updates when new properties come on the market.

 A Brief History: Martha's Vineyard has been a destination for adventurous voyagers for 10,000 years, when it was still seventy-five miles from the beach.
 Summer hunters first visited then, but didn't stay because of the inhospitable weather.
 Two thousand years later, now after the deer, elk and smaller mammals that had replaced mastodons and mammoths, they moved here permanently.
 A few thousand years after that, they became the original Islanders when the ice age glaciers began to melt, the ocean level rose and the low-lying land that connected it to the mainland was flooded.